Posted on :: Tags: , ,

 Kolmogorov

-Complexity of a seqyence = The shortest algorithm that produces it
+Complexity of a sequence = The shortest algorithm that produces it.

 Martin-Löf

-• A sequence is random is it passes all statistical tests
+• A sequence is random if it passes all statistical tests.

-Not just "difficult to compute", there is no consistent way to define shortest algorithm
+Not just “difficult to compute”, there is no consistent way to define the shortest algorithm.

 My Idea

-It might be possible to define algorithm in terms of a Turing machine.
-If the instructions of a Turing machine is shorter than the sequence itself, it's not random.
+It might be possible to define an algorithm in terms of a Turing machine.
+If the instructions of a Turing machine are shorter than the sequence itself, it’s not random.

 Another idea